 One of the biggest challenges people with low porosity hair face is keeping it moisturized.
 It becomes even more challenging when one has no idea of the right products in terms of natural oils to use.
 In today’s post, we take a look at whether you should be using castor oil on this type of hair.

-Castor oil is considered as one of the sealing oils that seal in moisture or water or other oils by forming a film around your hair strand.
+Castor oil is considered a sealing oil that seals in moisture or water or other oils by forming a film around your hair strand.

-Low porosity is hair that does not absorb water or hair products easily.
+We all know that low porosity is hair does not absorb water or hair products easily.
 Therefore, when choosing hair products you should always consider products made with ingredients that can easily penetrate your hair shaft.

-Being heavyweight castor oil sits on the surface of the hair instead of penetrating its cuticle.
-This will deny water the ability to enter and moisturize your low porosity hair.
+Being heavyweight and low porosity having tightly packed hair cuticles, castor oil is likely to sit on the surface of the hair instead of penetrating its cuticle.

 How to choose products for low porosity hair